leter/baiduad/README.md

 # baiduad
-a projcet who kill the baidu.
+a projcet who killed the baidu. fucking joke.